 - Step 4: Click on the ‘Create’ button to complete the ticket creation.

 Method 2 is available only to customer service agents and allows agents to create tickets privately (and share ticket updates automatically on the thread as a configurable option).
 This method also gives agents a lot of control over which messages from a Slack thread are auto-populated into the ticket.
+This blog post on connecting Slack and Zendesk using ClearFeed goes into this topic in greater detail.

 Halp is one of the top 3 ticketing solutions in the world that can connect Slack channels with Zendesk.
 Halp aids with tracking, prioritizing, responding, and assigning requests from Slack channels.
 As a user, you can automate redundant tickets, build customized forms, track the performance of your customer success teams, and measure ROI using Halp.